 Lesson learned: Even the most well-intentioned employee can inadvertently leak sensitive information, putting the business—or, in this case, national security—at risk.
 Every employee should be educated and regularly reminded about cybersecurity best practices to minimize the risk of an accidental insider incident.

 The big takeaway from some of the biggest data breaches: a robust ITM program is a must

 That’s why it’s critical for organizations to have a robust ITM program that allows them to monitor how data moves so they can prevent data loss.
-After all, data doesn’t move by itself; people move data.
-And people are the greatest risk to any organization.
+After all, data doesn’t move by itself; people move data—and people are the greatest risk to any organization.
 The bottom line is that many of the recent data leaks in 2021 and 2020, as well as some of the biggest data breaches ever seen, can be traced back to malicious or negligent insiders.

 For more real-world examples of insider threats and additional valuable lessons learned, read the Proofpoint e-book, The Top 10 Biggest and Boldest Insider Threat Incidents of 2020-2021.